Spring Wedding Guest Outfits 2026: Complete Guide

 Spring-Perfect Shades

-- Blush and Rose: Romantic and universally flattering
+Blush and Rose: Romantic and universally flattering across skin tones

 Colors to Approach Carefully

 White, Cream, and Ivory: The cardinal rule remains—don't compete with the bride.
-Even if you think "it's mostly beige," err on the side of caution.
+Even if you think "it's mostly beige," err on the side of caution and choose another color.

-Red: Bold and attention-grabbing.
-Fine for cocktail receptions, but consider the couple's preferences and cultural context.
+Bright Red: Bold and attention-grabbing.
+While acceptable for cocktail receptions, consider the couple's preferences and cultural context before wearing this commanding color.

 Outfit Ideas by Venue Type